ale-tom/Data_Visualization_Course-MPhil_BTN/README.md

 1. To familiarise with the good practices of data visualization.

-2. To introduce the distinction between explorative and insightful data visualization.
+2. To introduce the distinction between explorative and explanatory data visualization.

 3. To teach the use of R package ggplot for data visualization.